Akshara-Balan/S8-CSE-AI-NOTES/README.md

-# AIT 414- AI FOR CYBERSECURITY
+# S8 CSE(AI) NOTES

-This repository contains the notes of this subject.
-All the 5 modules is available.
+This repository contains the notes of the subjects of S8 CSE(AI) Department of KTU.

+Subjects include:
+1. AI for Cybersecurity
+2. Human Computer Interaction